edaspb/Magma-Orchastrator-in-a-Docker-Swarm/README.md

 ## 3. Docker Swarm Activation ##

-On orch1 VM, it will be Master Swarm node (Please don't forget to change IP address):
+On orch1 VM.
+(Please don't forget to change IP address):
 3.1 `docker swarm init --advertise-addr 172.18.10.2`
+Orch1 became Master Swarm node
 3.2 Copy output string from previous command (something like "docker swarm join --token XXXXX")
 Then, on orch2 VM:
 3.3 Apply the command which you copy on step 3.2